hvac-io/hvac-io.github.io/_posts/2014-09-08-sd-card-ubuntu-wacnet-image.md

 	sudo dd bs=4M if=mk802iv.img of=/dev/sdc

-On Windows, you can download DD for windows [here](http://www.chrysocome.net/download), or [Win32DiskImager](http://sourceforge.net/projects/win32diskimager/).
+On Windows, you can download DD for Windows [here](http://www.chrysocome.net/download), or [Win32DiskImager](http://sourceforge.net/projects/win32diskimager/).
 Please note that we haven't tested any of those, but they appear to be